HunterECampbell/dotfiles/README.md

 1. Go to Foundry's [Install](https://foundryvtt.com/article/installation/) page
 1. Follow their instructions

-### Setup Port Forwarding

-When running a game, the server address needs to be port forwarded.

 ### No IP

-When setting up a live server, it uses your machine's IP Address.
-We want to hide this IP so they don't access our IP directly.
+When setting up a live server, it uses your machine's IP Address as the Browser's URL.
+We want to hide this IP so players don't access your IP directly.
 You can setup a hidden IP via [No IP](https://www.noip.com/login).
+No IP essentially creates a different browser URL that will point to your IP (e.g. my-random-name.ddns.net:30000 - 30000 is the default FoundryVTT port).

 ## 6. GitHub CLI Setup